-- A. Tab shall be performed in accordance with the requirement of the Standard under which TAB agency is certified by either AABC or NEBB. - B. General: During TAB all related system components shall be in full operation.
+A. TAB shall be performed in accordance with the requirement of the Standard under which TAB agency is certified by either AABC, TABB or NEBB.
+Balancing shall be done proportionally to all applicable systems.

+- 1. At least one trunk damper shall be 100% open. - 2.
+At least one branch damper shall be 100% open per trunk. - 3.
+At least one terminal device duct be 100% open per branch. - B. General: During TAB all related system components shall be in full operation.
 Fan and pump rotation, motor loads and equipment vibration shall be checked and corrected as necessary before proceeding with TAB.
 Set controls and/or block off parts of distribution systems to simulate design operation of variable volume air or water systems for test and balance work. - C. Coordinate TAB procedures with existing systems and any phased construction completion requirements for the project.
-Provide TAB reports for pre construction air and water flow rate and for each phase of the project prior to partial final inspections of each phase of the project.
-Return existing areas outside the work area to pre constructed conditions.

-- D. Allow 10 days time in construction schedule for TAB and submission of all reports for an organized and timely correction of deficiencies. - E. Air Balance and Equipment Test: Include air handling units, fans, terminal units, fan coil units, room diffusers/outlets/inlets, computer room AC units, and laboratory fume hoods and biological safety cabinets. - 1.
-Artificially load air filters by partial blanking to produce air pressure drop of manufacturer's recommended pressure drop. - Adjust fan speeds to provide design air flow.
+Provide TAB reports for pre-construction air and water flow rate and for each phase of the project prior to partial final inspections of each phase of the project.
+Return existing areas outside the work area to pre constructed conditions. - D. Allow 10 days' time in construction schedule for TAB and submission of all reports for an organized and timely correction of deficiencies. - E. Air Balance and Equipment Test: Include air handling units, fans, terminal units, fan coil units, room diffusers/outlets/inlets, computer room AC units, and laboratory fume hoods and biological safety cabinets. - 1.
+Artificially load air filters by partial blanking to produce static air pressure drop of manufacturer's recommended pressure drop. - 2.
+Adjust fan speeds to provide design air flow.
 V-belt drives, including fixed pitch pulley requirements, are specified in Section 23 05 11, COMMON WORK RESULTS FOR HVAC. - 3.
 Test and balance systems in all specified modes of operation, including variable volume, economizer, and fire emergency modes.
-Verify that dampers and other controls function properly. - 4.
-Not Used - 5.
-Record final measurements for air handling equipment performance data sheets. - F. Water Balance and Equipment Test: Include circulating pumps, convertors, coils, coolers and condensers: - 1.
-Not Used - Adjust flow rates for equipment.
-Set coils and evaporator to values on equipment submittals, if different from values on contract drawings. - 3.
-Not Used - 4.
-Record final measurements for hydronic equipment on performance data sheets.
-Include entering and leaving water temperatures for heating and cooling coils, and for convertors.
-Include entering and leaving air temperatures (DB/WB for cooling coils) for air handling units and reheat coils.
-Make air and water temperature measurements at the same time.
+Verify that dampers and other HVAC controls function properly. - a.
+Adjust operating pressure control setpoint to maintain the design flow to each space with the lowest setpoint. - 4.
+Record final measurements for air handling equipment performance data sheets.